-Spain is home to a number of towns that were established during the medieval ages.
+Spain is home to a number of fantastic medieval towns that were established during the medieval ages.
 Most of these towns began with the growth of population around the castle of a local lord or noble.

 Over time, medieval towns became the centers of commerce and trade, becoming fairly prosperous and relatively independent over time.